Jane Austen: Modern

 Austen's works have attracted legions of scholars.
 The first dissertation on Austen was published in 1883, by George Pellew, a student at Harvard University.
-Another early academic analysis came from a 1911 essay by Oxford Shakespearean scholar A. C. Bradley, who grouped Austen's novels into "early" and "late" works, a distinction still used by scholars today.
+Another early academic analysis came from a 1911 essay by the Oxford Shakespearean scholar A. C. Bradley, who grouped Austen's novels into "early" and "late" works, a distinction still used by scholars today.
 The first academic book devoted to Austen in France was Jane Austen by Paul and Kate Rague (1914), who set out to explain why French critics and readers should take Austen seriously.
 The same year, Léonie Villard published Jane Austen, Sa Vie et Ses Oeuvres, originally her PhD thesis, the first serious academic study of Austen in France.
 In 1923, R.W.
 Chapman published the first scholarly edition of Austen's collected works, which was also the first scholarly edition of any English novelist.
 The Chapman text has remained the basis for all subsequent published editions of Austen's works.

 With the publication in 1939 of Mary Lascelles' Jane Austen and Her Art, the academic study of Austen took hold.
-Lascelles analyzed the books Austen read and their influence on her work, and closely examined Austen's style and "narrative art".
+Lascelles analysed the books Austen read and their influence on her work, and closely examined Austen's style and "narrative art".
 Concern arose that academics were obscuring the appreciation of Austen with increasingly esoteric theories, a debate that has continued since.

-The period since World War II has seen a diversity of critical approaches to Austen, including feminist theory, and perhaps most controversially, postcolonial theory.
+The period since the Second World War has seen a diversity of critical approaches to Austen, including feminist theory, and perhaps most controversially, postcolonial theory.
 The divide has widened between the popular appreciation of Austen, particularly by modern Janeites, and academic judgements.
-In 1994, literary critic Harold Bloom placed Austen among the greatest Western writers of all time.
+In 1994 the literary critic Harold Bloom placed Austen among the greatest Western writers of all time.

-In the People's Republic of China after 1949, writings of Austen were regarded as too frivolous, and thus during the Chinese Cultural Revolution of 1966–69, Austen was banned as a "British bourgeois imperialist".
-In the late 1970s, when Austen's works was re-published in China, her popularity with readers confounded the authorities who had trouble understanding that people generally read books for enjoyment, not political edification.
+In the People's Republic of China after 1949, writings of Austen were regarded as too frivolous, and thus during the Chinese Cultural Revolution of 1966–76, Austen was banned as a "British bourgeois imperialist".
+In the late 1970s, when Austen's works were re-published in China, her popularity with readers confounded the authorities who had trouble understanding that people generally read books for enjoyment, not political edification.